 Blowing my entire credit card balance

 I cannot, for the life of me, tell you what I spent that $2,000 on or how I spent it.
 I can however tell you I maxed out that card very quickly.
 Maybe that’s why the average credit card debt for students is so high.
 When I received my first statement a few weeks later, I was perplexed.
 24.99% interest on what?
-I had sleepless nights thinking about my newly acquired debt and the fact that I didn't have a clue how to manage credit card debt or how I would pay it off.
+I had sleepless nights thinking about my newly acquired debt and the fact that I didn't have a clue how to get out of credit card debt.

 I ended up having to tell my mother what I had done (before she found out).
 Of course, I received the appropriate scolding.
 Then I used my meager savings (and by meager, I mean around $75 lol) and the money I was earning at my student job to pay the debt off and the hideous interest it had accumulated.